ZhaoZeyu1995/asr_assignment/README.md

 You can follow the same setup as for the labs, https://github.com/ZhaoZeyu1995/asr_labs

-You will need to clone this repository and open the notebook using
+You can clone this repository and open the notebook with the following commands:

 ```shell
 git clone https://github.com/ZhaoZeyu1995/asr_assignment.git